wavefrontHQ/docs/pages/doc/query_language_series_matching.md

 ## Processing Output Metadata From a Series Match

 If you don't specify an operator in your query, Wavefront automatically flips the query to the side with more dimensions.
-To achieve many-to-one and one-to-many series matching and specify which side of a query metadata to have in your query results, use the `groupRight` and `groupLeft` modifiers.
+To achieve many-to-one and one-to-many series matching and specify which side of a query metadata to have in your query results, use the `groupRight` and `groupLeft` operators.

 ### Automatic Query Flip